dawnfinzi/spacestream/README.md

-# "A single computational objective drives specialization of streams in visual cortex"
+# "A single computational objective can produce specialization of streams in visual cortex"

 ## Authors
 * Dawn Finzi :email: